Regent George Leonard and the Political Fight Over Selecting Regents

 A distinguished political scientist and full professor, Schaper, who had taught at the University for 16 years, was called before the Regents because he was accused of disloyalty by a newly created Minnesota Commission of Public Safety.
 The Commission was empowered to assure that no citizen undermined the war effort.
 Schaper, the son of German immigrants, was accused of disloyalty.
 Regent Pierce Butler accused him of being “the Kaiser’s man.”
 When under questioning, Professor Schaper stated that he believed the war should be supported but that he could not “arouse the spirit of hate stirring up war hysteria.”
 Schaper was fired because he was “unfit” and could not “discharge his duties.”Ellen Schrecker.
 The Lost Soul of Higher Education: Corporatization, the Assault on Academic Freedom, and the End of the American University.
 New York: New Press, 2010.

 The Board of Regents revisited the case of William Schaper in 1938, now at the University of Oklahoma, because he had the strong support of Governor Benson and many of the Regents.
 Schaper was active in the Farmer-Labor Party and politics when he lived in Minnesota.
 When the Regents exonerated him they realized a commitment both to justice and to academic freedom.

 The Farmer-Labor Party sought different types of regents.
 George Leonard’s brief tenure as a regent brought about a number of important changes.
 Leonard was particularly proud of his role in the University’s giving restitution to William Schaper for the miscarriage of justice in his firing in the midst of the political hysteria of WWI.
-The only regent who voted against the acknowledgement of the miscarriage of justice was Fred B. Snyder, Ray Chase, and Edward Nicholson’s candidate.
+The only two regents who voted against the acknowledgement of the miscarriage of justice were William J. Mayo and Fred B. Snyder, Ray Chase, and Edward Nicholson’s candidate.